tristan957/tristan.partin.io/content/blog/personal-site-architecture-v2.md

 ## New Architecture

-Same Joseph as before has recently been looking into this company called
+Same Joseph as before has recently been looking into this company called [Vercel](https://vercel.com/home).
-{{< link "https://vercel.com/home" "Vercel" >}}.
 They excel in static and JAM stack deployments, CDNs, and serverless functions.
 For the past 3 months while Joseph was building his wedding site, he has been continually telling me about the ease of Vercel for deploying his site, and the deployment was free since he had a "hobby" account.
 I still wonder how much they pay him to advertise.

 I had tried Vercel about a month ago, but was displeased with their Hugo support.
 I needed Hugo features they simply didn't support at the time.
 I even